-Date: Signature of Witness Signature of Parent/Legal Guardian Printed Name of Witness Printed Name of Parent/Legal Guardian Address Address Date: Date: Signature of Witness Signature of Parent/Legal Guardian Signature of Parent/Legal Guardian Printed Name of Parent/Legal Guardian Signature of Witness

-NOTE: This form must be signed by ALL custodial parents or legal guardians of a child who is under the age of 19 years.

-Student Acknowledgement: I understand that there are inherent risks involved with skiing and snowboarding.
-I have discussed my parent's expectations, the school's expectations, and the hill's expectations for my behaviour while on the trip with my parents.

-I agree to follow the instructions of teachers and instructors, abide by the school's code of conduct and the hill's code of conduct during this trip.
-I agree to wear a helmet at all times while skiing or snowboarding.
+Date: Signature of Witness Signature of Parent/Legal Guardian Printed Name of Witness Printed Name of Parent/Legal Guardian Address Address Date: Signature of Witness Signature of Parent/Legal Guardian Printed Name of Witness Printed Name of Parent/Legal Guardian Address Address NOTE: This form must be signed by ALL custodial parents or r legal guardians of a child who is under the age of 19 years.
+Student Acknowledgement: I understand that there are inhere my parent's expectations, the school's expectations, and the parents.
+I agree to follow the instructions of teachers and instructors, a conduct during this trip.
+I agree to wear a helmet at all times v de of Student Signature

-Student Signature